aknottymathematician/aknottymathematician.github.io/_posts/2020-10-17-neural-network-from-scratch.md

-But even though idea of a biological neuron being an inspiration is pretty interesting, I find it much easier to see an artificial neuron as mathematical function that map given input with a desired output:
+But even though idea of a biological neuron being an inspiration is pretty interesting, I find it much easier to see an artificial neuron as mathematical function that maps given input with a desired output:

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/artifial_neuron.png" alt="artificial neuron">